artforlife/PythonADT/README.md

 # PythonADT
-Implementation of common and no-so-common Abstract Data Types in Python
+Implementation of common and notx-so-common Abstract Data Types in Python